 Students living in the SIL residence hall help keep costs low by contributing an hour's work each day to the program.

 Children live in rooms next to their parents, play with each other and build healthy relationships with many adults.
 Most children participate in an on-site child care program administered by SIL, similar to a summer day camp.

 “The atmosphere is extremely friendly, the people care about each other a lot and aren't afraid to laugh with you.
 I've become friendly with a number of my classmates and also with people outside of class.
 I appreciate the children.
 They are secure enough here to 'adopt' other adults.
 That's great.”

-Costs are kept low to encourage people to attend from developing countries or to prepare for careers in those countries without accumulating debt.
-A person can receive ten hours of college credit, plus housing and meals for nine weeks, for about $3000.
+Costs are kept low to encourage people to attend from developing countries, or to help people prepare for careers in those countries without accumulating debt.
+A person can receive ten semester hours of college credit, plus housing and meals for nine weeks, for about $3000-3400.

 What degrees are available?

 Many students come just for a summer or two of classes, without enrolling in a degree program.
 But, for those who want a degree from UND, there are three choices.

 The SIL-UND program offers an M.A. in Linguistics and a graduate Certificate in Community-Based Literacy as Applied Linguistics through the School of Graduate Studies at the University of North Dakota.
 M.A. students typically complete the M.A. in 3-4 summers; the literacy certificate can be completed in one summer.

 The M.A. requires a thesis, usually based on data that students have collected themselves.
 In recent years, theses have focused on such diverse languages as Bora (Colombia), Afghan Sign Language (Afghanistan), Fur (Sudan), Indus Kohistani (Pakistan), Me'paa (Mexico), Rakhine and Marma (Bangladesh), Sarikoli (China).